-Cuiabá II and III will incur US$414 million of US dollar-denominated debt 70% of total capital expenditures.
-Such debt is projected to be amortized assuming straight line amortization over an average life of 20 years and a weighted average interest rate of about 10%.
+Cuiabá II and III will incur US$414 million of US Dollar-denominated debt 70% of total capital expenditures.
+Such debt is projected to be amortized assuming straight line amortization over an average life of 20 years and have a weighted average interest rate of about 10%.

 Taxes

 CUIABÁ I - The Cuiabá Project pays taxes in three separate jurisdictions.
-The tax rate for the Brazilian operations (i.e. EPE and GasMat) comprises a social contribution of 9% (declining to 8% by 2003), income tax of 15% and additional income tax of 10% on income in excess of 240,000 reais.
+The tax rate for the Brazilian operations (i.e. EPE and GasMat) comprises a social contribution of 9% (declining to 8% by 2003), income tax of 15% and additional income tax of 10% on income in excess of 240,000 Reais.
 GasBol pays Bolivian corporate income tax and will have an effective tax rate of approximately 25%.
 TBS, a Cayman company is currently subject to US taxation, with an effective tax rate of 37%.

 CUIABÁ II & III – Cuiabá II & III are expected to secure exemptions from ICMS (VAT) on construction-related costs.
 The tax rate includes a social contribution of 8%, income tax of 15% and additional income tax of 10% on income in excess of 240,000.

 For accounting purposes, Enron annually expenses a portion of projected expenses relating to periodic maintenance overhauls.
 Difference in cash taxes (used to calculate Free Cash Flow) revenue accounting taxes (in the Income Statement) are a result of timing differences relating to such maintenance expenses accruals which are only tax deductible once actual expenditures are made on such items.

+Due to the numerous corporate entities which conform the Cuiabá Project and the different tax regimes under which they operate, these are years in which losses are generated at a consolidated, however, taxes are still paid.
+ESA will be available during the Data Room to provide details on the specific taxes applicable to each.

 Capital Expenditures